 Note: This article provides details for 4th and 5th generation AWS instances.
-An upcoming (as of April 2019) stable-v5 release will introduce a small worker count tweak for 3rd and 4th generation instances.
+Stack release stable-v5-3.0.58 introduced a small worker count tweak for 3rd and 4th generation instances.
 For worker counts for 3rd and 4th generation instances on older v5 and v4 stacks, as well as older instance types, please see this article.

 Workers are the processes that allow your application to respond to incoming web requests.
 Regardless of the application server stack you select, it provides one or more workers per instance to run your application.